 Pull String Art On Clay Earrings

 The Pull String Art technique is fun and easy.
-You don't need to be an artist to achieve some incredible designs with acrylic paint on polymer clay.
+You don't need to be an artist to achieve incredible designs with acrylic paint on polymer clay.
 I suggest experimenting on inexpensive paper and getting a feel for this technique before moving on to clay.
 Various results can be accomplished with many different inks, papers, strings of different thicknesses and textures, and paints.
 Here are some of my paper experiments.

 As you can see, the results will vary.
-A good example is the two color yellow and green sample.
+A good example is the yellow and green sample.
 It was created with thin cord that was wrapped with a silver (probably polyester because it did not absorb the paint) strand.
 The polyester resulted in very separated lines at the upper end of the page.
 The way you lay down the floss will also impact the finished design.
 Once you know what appeals to you in terms of effects, you will be ready to create with clay.

 This technique simply demonstrates an alternate way of applying paint to clay.
 My idea is to use portions of the interesting finished design.
 You could cut several bead shapes from it for a necklace or other jewelry and each would have related colors and designs, but a slightly different look.
-Of course, if you had a big enough project, there is no reason why you couldn’t use the finished design as is.
+Of course, if you had a big enough project, there is no reason why you could not use the finished design as is.

 For lots of videos on the pull string art on paper, search Youtube.